 The news has scrambled the city political landscape, leaving a number of questions hanging in the air above City Hall.
-With time will come more clairty.
+With time will come more clarity.
 But here is what we know right now.

 What are the legal repercussions for Murray?
 The alleged abuse occurred nearly 30 years ago, well beyond the statute of limitations for criminal prosecution.
-Rather, if this moves forward in the courts, it will be as a civil suit with plaintiff D.H. suing defendant Murray for “damages in an amount to be proven at trial.”
+If this moves forward in the courts, it will be as a civil suit with plaintiff D.H. suing defendant Murray for “damages in an amount to be proven at trial.”
 As the Times reports, “For civil cases, victims of child sex abuse are able to bring claims in Washington for years and well into adulthood, depending on when a victim recognizes the impacts such abuse has had on their life.”

 Do the accusations seem credible?
 The Times reports that it first heard accusations of abuse by Murray in 2008, but chose not to run with a story—presumably because they couldn’t confirm the details.
 What the reporters note is striking about the lawsuit is that the accuser notes personal details about Murray that line up with the previous accusations, despite claims that the victims were unaware of one another.
 Specifically, he notes the color of Murray’s pubic hair (red) and an unusual bump on his genitals (though the previous accusers said the bump was on his scrotum and D.H. his penis.)
 Beyond that, D.H. correctly recalls Murray’s address at the time of the abuse, and his telephone number (though the phone number, at least, can currently be found online.)

 What’s motivating the lawsuit now?
 Is it political?
-That’s Murray’s contention—his personal spokesman suggesting that the lawsuit is a “shakedown,” and that by coming so soon before the 2017 election is meant to exact maximum damage.
+That’s Murray’s contention—his personal spokesperson suggests that the lawsuit is a “shakedown,” and that by coming so soon before the 2017 election is meant to exact maximum damage.
 D.H. himself says politics plays a role, but in a different way.
 Addressing why he’s bringing the suit now, D.H.’s lawsuit states the recent death of his father “prompted moments of reflection and introspection.”
 “These moments of reflection, and awareness that Mr. Murray maintains a position of authority, prompted the filing of this lawsuit in an attempt at accountability…” Later in the lawsuit, his lawyers write: “Natural speculation would lead some people to believe that D.H.’s actions are politically motivated—which is not exactly true.
 In this regard, D.H. is disturbed that Mr. Murray maintains a position of trust and authority, and believes that the public has a right to full information when a trusted official exploits a child” (Note: None of the alleged abuse occurred when Murray held office.)